Sumo Wrestling in Tokyo: Taking in Japan’s Most Famous Sport

 Sumo Wrestling Practice Stables

-And even if you cannot get to see the tournament proper for whatever reason, there is always the 'asageiko' morning practice option at the stables in which the wrestlers live.
-Best visited in the month prior to the opening day of tournaments scheduled to be held in Tokyo (see link below), asageiko is free if it can be arranged.
+Even if you do not get to see a proper tournament for whatever reason, there is always the 'asageiko' morning practice option at the stables in which the wrestlers live.
+Best visited in the month prior to the opening day of tournaments scheduled to be held in Tokyo (see link below), asageiko is free if it can be arranged beforehand.
 Despite a persistent urban myth to the contrary, no gifts are actually necessary; furthermore, you may even be able to get a pic with a wrestler post-training.

 Related Websites for Sumo Information